reflectoring/reflectoring.github.io/_posts/2021-06-07-spring-schedulers.md

 }
 ```

-## How it all works, Deep Dive into internals
+## The Internals of Spring's Scheduling Framework

-So let's do a little deep dive and understand some internals and see how it all works
+Let's do a little deep dive to understand how it all works.

-The Spring Framework provides abstractions for scheduling tasks with the TaskScheduler interfaces, and the annotations we discussed earlier are all annotation support for these methods below.
+The Spring Framework provides abstractions for scheduling tasks with the `TaskScheduler` interface, and the annotations we discussed earlier are all annotation support for these methods below:

 ```java